romarcablao/scenarios-kubernetes/kubernetes/06-daemonset/create-daemonset.md

 `cat nginx-daemonset.yaml; echo`{{execute}}

-As you can see, we're running a basic DaemonSet - in the `contino` namespace - which exposes port `80` inside the container.
+As you can see, we're running a basic DaemonSet - in the `development` namespace - which exposes port `80` inside the container.

 Create it: